navidsafaeian/Map-My-World-Robot-Project-using-RTABMAP-GraphSLAM-Technique-with-ROS/README.md

 - Fot the My World scene: my_world.launch & mapping_myworld.launch
 - teleop.launch and rviz.launch is in common for both scenes.

-To read the my RTAB SLAM project in pdf format go to my [full Report](writingup-MapMyWorldRobot.pdf).
+To read my RTAB SLAM project in pdf format go to my [full Report](writingup-MapMyWorldRobot.pdf).

 ![writeup]